 We’re part way through post-production of Seen & Heard, a new hour long documentary film following the adventures of a unique theatre group where Deaf and hearing cast and crew members unite to mount a new Deaf-themed adaptation production of “The Little Mermaid” – despite surprising obstacles.
 The film follows the Deaf cast and crew in their life situations outside of the theatre.
-From romance hampered by parental prejudice, difficulty in finding and keeping work, to struggles to in a hearing university, the film follows the culture clashes and creativity of a group uniting in their passion to create.
+From romance hampered by parental prejudice, difficulty in finding and keeping work, to struggles to keeping up in a hearing university, the film follows the culture clashes and creativity of a group uniting in their passion to create.

 To help complete filming, including the cost of ASL (American Sign Language) and LSQ (Langue des signes québécoise) interpreters during our shoots, we’re continuing our international crowdfunding campaign.